megnergit/Bertelsmann_CloudArchitect_U1/README.md

 RAGRS: can read at zonal shutdown.
 BlobStorage: does not have ZRS
 price: Gp2 and Blob same price

+LRS : 3 in 3 VMs   in a data center
+ZRS : 3 in 3 Zones in a region
+GRS : 2 in 2 Regions
+GZRS : (3 in 3 Zones) x 2 in 2 Regions

+RA-GRS  : second one is read-only. only for backup RA-GZRS : second one is read-only. only for backup

+(SKU)
+Premium Storage
+- Dynamic CRM, Exchange Server, SAP Business Suite,
+- SQL Server, Oracle, Share Point
+- LRS only

+disk 'level'
+P4    -  P80
+32GB  -  32TB

+Ultra Disk - can change performance, No need to restart VM SAP HANA
+Dv3  : cannot use Premium
+Dsv3 : can use Premium
+Standard SSD: small size VM, but fast storage case

+(Encryption)(Security)
+Data in transit: Client-Side Encryption, HTTPS, SMB 3.0 Shared Access Signature: delegated access, time interval
+Authorization: RBAC,Sshared Key, SAS, Anonymous access (web contents)

 ---------------------------------------------------------
 #### Azure Storage Explorer